Extended file attributes: Linux

 In Linux, the ext2, ext3, ext4, JFS, Squashfs, UBIFS, Yaffs2, ReiserFS, Reiser4, XFS, Btrfs, OrangeFS, Lustre, OCFS2 1.6, ZFS, and F2FS filesystems support extended attributes (abbreviated xattr) when enabled in the kernel configuration.
 Any regular file or directory may have extended attributes consisting of a name and associated data.
 The name must be a null-terminated string prefixed by a namespace identifier and a dot character.
 Currently, four namespaces exist: user, trusted, security and system.
 The user namespace has no restrictions with regard to naming or contents.
 The system namespace is primarily used by the kernel for access control lists.
 The security namespace is used by SELinux, for example.

 Support for the extended attribute concept from a POSIX.1e draft that had been withdrawn in 1997 was added to Linux around 2002.

-As of 2016, they are not yet in widespread use by user-space Linux programs, but are used by Beagle, OpenStack Swift, Dropbox, KDE's semantic metadata framework (Baloo), Chromium, Wget and cURL.
+As of 2016, they are not yet in widespread use by user-space Linux programs, but are used by Beagle, OpenStack Swift, Dropbox, KDE's semantic metadata framework (Baloo), Chromium, Wget, cURL, and Snapcraft.